Case Interview Math – Know THIS Before Your Consulting Interview

 My “so what” based on this analysis was that my friend might want to be a little less picky.
 All her requirements brought the number of eligible bachelors down from 160 million to only 2,000.
 But she thought that a group of 2,000 guys was plenty for her to find Mr. Right in, so she decided to keep her standards high.

-4 Steps to Minimizing Mistakes in Consulting Math
+4 Steps to Minimizing Mistakes in Case Interview Math

 It’s hard to do math under the pressure of an interview.
 These steps are the key to keeping your math accurate.